draculavlad/RabbitMQRPCWorker/README.md

 # RabbitMQRPCWorker
 Use amqplib to set up a nodejs application to be a RabbitMQ RPC worker capable of working on multi-cpu-core.
+This is a example to show your guys how to use amqplib to do the RabbitMQ RPC worker job.

 ## setup##
 ```shell